varshavkumar98765/miniature-octo-lamp/README.md

 Each file uses a different pattern to decode.

-Use the numbers you got from solving the math problem as hints to decode the files.
+Use the numbers you got from solving the morse code as hints to decode the files.

 # How to decode